Top 10 Best Book Characters of All Time

 She is amazing, brave, and loyal, but not exactly my favorite character.
 I think that she loses some of her personality around Riptide, so I do not ship them.
 Apart from that, she is unforgettably hilarious, and I nearly died of laughter reading her book.

 Elizabeth Bennet is a force to be reckoned with.
-She stays true to her heart and, despite family pressures to marry and gaining the interests of wealthy suitors, she refuses.
+She stays true to her heart, and despite family pressures to marry and gaining the interest of wealthy suitors, she refuses.
 She wants marriage and her future husband to be her choice instead.

 Totally love her character.
 She is honest and sincere, strong and unashamed of being herself, and it's cute how she cares for her sister Jane.

-Ayy, I was waiting to see or add a Pride & Prejudice character!
+Ayy, I was waiting to see or add a Pride and Prejudice character!
 Elizabeth is so charming, although I can't decide between her or Darcy (in the novel.
 Adaptations are another thing).

 I was literally convinced that there was no such thing as a perfect character until I was introduced to this one.
 He's courageous, honest, humble, loving, kind, tolerant, and extremely influential.
 You would assume that a character with practically no flaws would be dull and uninteresting, but that is not the case.